Bungehuis and Maagdenhuis occupations: Maagdenhuis occupation

 On the same day a group of teachers and other staff organized themselves under the name "RethinkUvA" in support of The New University movement.
 They demanded to take actions such as striking and occupying UvA buildings if the CvB does not appropriately reply to their demands, which strongly overlap with those raised by The New University.
 They include the abandonment of Profiel 2016, democratic election of members of the UvA administration who are able to take binding actions such as the CvB and the deans and a call for an independent investigation of the financial situation at the UvA.
 The NOS reported on Thursday March 8 that the FNV federation of trade unions of the Netherlands has come out in support of the protest movement.
 The demands of RethinkUvA would be taken over and submitted to the various university councils.
 If they are not satisfactorily replied to, actions such as strikes might follow, said the FNV chairman.

 RethinkUvA originally set a deadline for a response to their demands on Friday March 6 but upon the request of the CvB for more time the deadline was extended to Monday March 9 9:00.
 When the CvB failed to meet that deadline and asked for more time, RethinkUvA gave up their trust in the CvB and called for it to step down on Tuesday March 9.
 The following day de Volkskrant reported that the CvB had given concessions to students and staff involved in or supporting the aims of the Maagdenhuis occupiers: The New University, RethinkUvA and Humanities Rally.
 These were laid down in ten points indicating the intention to move toward increased democratization and transparency in the university.
 A joined General Assembly meeting of the various protest groups was organized at the occupied Maagdenhuis the next day to formulate a response to the CvB's concessions.
 While it was seen as a welcome development, they deemed the CvB's concessions to be insufficient, noticed the lack of any concrete proposals, and decided to continue the occupation of the Maagdenhuis.

 Maagdenhuis eviction

 On Saturday April 11, 2015, the Maagdenhuis was evicted by police.
 There were eleven arrests and a police officer was wounded.
 The University of Amsterdam Executive Board (CvB) issued a statement in which it stated "we regret the events that transpired this past Saturday."

 One week later, Louise Gunning (the chair of the CvB) resigned.

+Outcome of Maagdenhuis eviction

+After the eviction of the Maagdenhuis the CvB instituted a commission to investigate the demands of the protest movement.
+Humanities Rally created a student-party to further its goals.
+By 2018 the party absolved itself, stating that they believed the commission and student elections had failed to accomplish anything and that only protests were effective.